asb2m10/plugincollider/README.md

 PluginCollider
 ==============

 PluginCollider is a generic (multiplatform/plugin format) wrapper that allows using a SuperCollider server inside a VST3 or AU plugin.
 The embedded server may be controlled over OSC as usual.
+Now support Linux, mac OS and Windows.

 *PluginCollider is an experimental fork of https://github.com/supercollider/SuperColliderAU*